aces/Loris/docs/API/LorisRESTAPI.md

 A response code of 201 Created will be returned on success, 409 Conflict if the PSCID already exists, and a 400 Bad Request if any data provided is invalid (PSCID format, date format, gender something other than Male|Female, invalid project name, etc).
-A created candidate will be accompagnied by data for the candidate of the same form as a request to GET /candidates/$CandID
+A successful POST request will return a CandidateObject for the newly created candidate.

 PUT / PATCH methods are not supported on /candidate in this version of the Loris API.